Easement

 Note: It is the responsibility of the parties to exempt the transaction from a transfer return and fee, not the Registers of Deeds.
 The Register of Deeds should never accept a verbal claim of exemption.

-3. If there is no statement on the document exempting the recording from a return, and the grantee's agent is insisting the document is exempt from the fee and return, can the Register of Deeds record the document?
+If there is no statement on the document exempting the recording from a return, and the grantee's agent is insisting the document is exempt from return and fee, can the Register of Deeds record the document?

 Example statement - "This document is a lease of less than 99 years, not a conveyance as defined by state law (sec.
 77.21(1), Wis.
 Stats.), and is exempt from a return and fee imposed (sec.
 77.22(1), Wis.
 Stats.)"